getodk/central-backend/docs/api.md

 + instanceName: `village third house` (string, optional) - The `instanceName`, if any, given by the Submission XML in the metadata section.
 + submitterId: `23` (number, required) - The ID of the `Actor` (`App User`, `User`, or `Public Link`) that submitted this `Submission`.
 + deviceId: `imei:123456` (string, optional) - The self-identified `deviceId` of the device that collected the data, sent by it upon submission to the server.
-+ reviewState: `received` (Submission Review State, optional) - The current review state of the submission.
++ reviewState: `approved` (Submission Review State, optional) - The current review state of the submission.
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format
 + updatedAt: `2018-03-21T12:45:02.312Z` (string, optional) - ISO date format